-Disk heartbeat partition A partition used for heartbeat communication in a shared disk type cluster.
+A partition used for heartbeat communication in a shared Disk heartbeat partition server after an application fails over to another server.

-Failback A process of returning an application back to an active server after an application fails over to another server.
+A process of returning an application back to an active Failback resources that the active server previously was handling due to error detection.

-Failover The process of a standby server taking over the group of resources that the active server previously was handling due to error detection.
+The process of a standby server taking over the group of Failover execute an application.

-Failover group A group of cluster resources and attributes required to execute an application.
+A group of cluster resources and attributes required to Failover group when a failover occurs.

-Failover policy A priority list of servers that a group can fail over to.
+A priority list of servers that a group can fail over to.
+Failover policy floating address.

-Floating IP address Clients can transparently switch one server from another when a failover occurs.
+Clients can transparently switch one server from another Floating IP address a failure in a cluster.

-Any unassigned IP address that has the same network address that a cluster server belongs to can be used as a floating address.
+Any unassigned IP address that has the same network address that a cluster server belongs to can be used as a

-Heartbeat Signals that servers in a cluster send to each other to detect a failure in a cluster.
+Signals that servers in a cluster send to each other to detect Heartbeat communication in a cluster.